Important update during the COVID pandemic

 Well…Come in!
 St Leonard’s is open during the day, every day.
 Our church is here for everyone.
 Church isn’t just for Sundays.
 Christianity is for all the hours in the week, not just for Sunday mornings.
 There’s a lot going on during the week to help us grow in our faith and support our community.
 We want to be a place of sanctuary (somewhere peaceful, somewhere safe where people can be themselves).

 St Leonard’s is open for visitors on weekdays (Monday – Friday) during daylight hours.
-This generally means approximately 9.30am to 5.00pm except on Fridays when it will be closed at about 2.00pm.
+This generally means approximately 9.30am to early/mid afternoon.
 Our church is here for everyone.
 Sometimes there will be a service taking place, and you are welcome to join in, or just to spend time in the church quietly.

-Check the calendar or the future events page for special services and events at St Leonard’s.
+Check the calendar for special services and events at St Leonard’s.
 St Leonard’s is a living church and we are blessed with a beautiful building.
 Come and sit for a while in the peace of God’s presence.